|Smolensk's then-governor "relaxes" at his dacha with his son.

 by Josh Wilson

 It's Дачный сезон (dacha season) in Russia.
-Dachas have existed for centuries, surviving revolutions, purges, and falls.
-They remain an integral, if at times hard-to-define part of Russian life; many Russians scoff at them, many hold them dear, and many, oddly, do both.
-Yet "dacha season" remains so widespread that stores announce Распродажи в дачный сезон (dacha season sales -- for which building and gardening equipment are discounted) in ads nearly as large and pervasive as those for "back-to-school" in America.
+Dachas have existed for centuries, surviving revolutions, purges, and economic and political collapses.
+Dachas remain an integral, if at times hard-to-define part of Russian life; some Russians scoff at them, many hold them dear, and many, oddly, do both.
+Yet "dacha season" remains so widespread that stores announce Распродажи в дачный сезон (Dacha Season Sales; for which building and gardening equipment are discounted) in ads nearly as large and pervasive as those for "back-to-school" in America.

 Dachas come in all shapes and sizes, from modest huts to large, modern homes